ajaybhupathiraju/Heart-Disease-Prediction/README.md

 ## Limitations

-Since the dataset is limited with approx 1190 rows and 11 features, it might slightly affects the accuracy results of my conclusions from the analysis.
+Since the dataset is very small / limited with approx 1190 rows and 11 features, it might slightly affects the accuracy results of my conclusions from the analysis.

 ## Machine learning model